justgin/FunnyScript-Public-2.1/README.md

 ```
 ### Note: Tests.py wasn't tested on any Python version other than 3.11 and it would not work in Python 3.5

+Also the source code of tests is kinda bad, but it does even more than this project could ever need

 ## Obfuscation

 **Huge thanks to [ComradeBypass](https://github.com/ComradeBypass) for creating [Comfuscate](https://github.com/ComradeBypass/Comfuscate), the obfuscator that i used to obfuscate the code.**